-Souren Paul, Ph.D., Department Chair Xiaoni Zhang, Ph.D., Graduate Program Director Introduction Purpose The Master of Science in Business Informatics (MBI) offers a challenging, state-of-the-art education to prepare those who participate or intend to participate at an advanced level in the dynamic field of information technology.
+Marius Truta, Ph.D., School Director Susan Brudvig, Ph.D., Graduate Program Director Introduction Purpose The Master of Science in Business Informatics (MBI) offers a challenging, stateof-the-art education to prepare those who participate or intend to participate at an advanced level in the dynamic field of information technology.
 The program offers practical, hands-on experience and theoretical discussions of current and future trends in developing information system applications and managing corporate information systems.
 The program is built on the premise that an information systems manager must be able to: - 1.
 Understand the current information technologies. - 2.
-Evaluate and adapt new technologies in relation to business needs. - Comprehend the organizational setting in which these technologies must be implemented.
+Evaluate and adapt new technologies in relation to business needs. - 3.
+Comprehend the organizational setting in which these technologies must be implemented. - 4.
 Manage information systems as an organizational resource by making critical IS-related decisions and by recruiting and retaining quality information systems personnel.
 Office of the MBI Program The MBI Program is in the College of Informatics located in Griffin Hall Suite 400.
 For more information call 859-572-6959, e-mail mbi@nku.edu or visit mbi.nku.edu/.
-Requirements Admission Requirements - Official transcripts of all undergraduate and graduate (if applicable) coursework from accredited institutions with a minimum undergraduate overall grade point average (GPA) of 2.50. - A total score of at least 450 on the GMAT or a combined score of 300 on the Graduate Record Examination (GRE). - 3.
-An admissions formula total of at least: - 1,000 points based on the formula (200 x GPA on 4.0 scale) + GMAT 10 1,050 points based on the formula (200 x GPA on 4.0 scale for the last 60 semester hours) + GMAT 01 Minimum 2.5 GPA and 300 points on the GRE with a minimum of 146 on Quantitative Reasoning and minimum 145 on Verbal Reasoning The graduate exams may be waived if one of the following conditions is met: - A previously completed graduate degree from a regionally accredited institution. - A GPA of 3.5 or better in 4 graduate classes preferably taken in the MBI program through admission to one of our certificate programs. - c.
-Three or more years of work experience in information systems jobs such as project manager, network administrator, programmer, business analyst, etc. - 4.
-Current résumé suggested.
+Requirements Admission Requirements Official transcripts of all undergraduate and graduate (if applicable) coursework from accredited institutions with a minimum undergraduate overall grade point average (GPA) of 2.80.
+If the GPA is lower than 2.8, candidates with at least 3 years of relevant work experience may be considered.
+For such consideration, candidates must include an up-to-date resume.
+Indicates prerequisite.